singh-man/books/crackingTheCoding/19_hints.md

 - \#63.
 3.6     Think about how you'd do it in real life.
 You have a list of dogs in chronological order and a list of cats in chronological order.
 What data would you need to find the oldest animal?
 How would you maintain this data?
 - \#64.
 3.3     You will need to keep track of the size of each substack.
 When one stack is full, you may need to create a new stack.
 - \#65.
 2.7     Observe that two intersecting linked lists will always have the same last node.
 Once they intersect, all the nodes after that will be equal.
 - \#66.
-4.9     The relationship between the left subtree values and the right subtree values is, essen­tially, anything.
+4.9     The relationship between the left subtree values and the right subtree values is, essentially, anything.
 The left subtree values could be inserted before the right subtree, or the reverse (right values before left), or any other ordering.
 - \#67.
 2.2     You might find it useful to return multiple values.
 Some languages don't directly support this, but there are workarounds in essentially any language.
 What are some of those workarounds?
 - \#68.
 4.12    To extend this to paths that start anywhere, we can just repeat this process for all nodes.
 - \#69.
 2.8     To identify if there's a cycle, try the "runner" approach described on page 93.
 Have one pointer move faster than the other.